satya-das/cib/examples/070-simple-interface-class-and-abi-stability/README.md

 ```

 There is no surprises that this new client will work with new library.
 But the old client, the client of previous example `interface classes`, should continue working with new library without any change or recompilation.
-The automated test `interface-classes-and-abi-stability` ensures the client of `interface classes` works with library of this example.
+The automated test `simple-interface-class-and-abi-stability` ensures the client of `simple-interface-class` works with library of this example.

 The reason of this **ABI stability** is that virtual tables are not shared across components.
 CIB shares **MethodTable** instead.
 Let's see the diff of method table of new library: